IAPOLINARIO/lula-language/README.md

 Hello John!
 ```

+### Disclaimer
-* Needless to say, but this is just a joke and a way I found to learn GO in a fun way.
-Don't take it serious, because I don't ;) *
+Needless to say, but this is just a joke and a way I found to learn GO in a fun way.
+Don't take it serious, because I don't ;)